 Cons Of A Self Monitored Security System

-Additionally, there are numerous circumstances and reasons why you may never receive an SMS text or email message sent to your cell phone when you’re wide awake:
+Additionally, there are numerous circumstances and reasons why you may never receive an SMS text or email message sent to your cell phone when you’re wide awake.

 - The cell phone is intentionally turned off, such as when you’re in a business meeting or movie theater

-- The battery dies unexpectedly, or
+- The battery dies unexpectedly

-In short, while it may be possible for homeowners to self-monitor their own alarm systems, insurance companies recognize the associated risks to lives and property by not having each alarm or fire signal treated by human intervention to ensure that an appropriate response is made.
+While it may be possible for you to self-monitor your own alarm systems, insurance companies recognize the associated risks to lives and property by not having each alarm or fire signal treated by human intervention to ensure that an appropriate response is made.
 Sure, self monitored security systems are cheaper but are the monthly savings really worth it if an intrusion or catastrophe such as fire were to occur?
 Now that you have the facts surrounding self-monitoring security systems, you should be able to make the monitoring choice that is appropriate for your needs and your family.

 Our site's mission is to help consumers make more informed purchase decisions.
 This website accepts financial compensation from some of the companies mentioned which allows us to provide this free service to our readers.
 Compensation does not influence the rankings of products.
 More info on our disclosure page.